-No!
-A little bit of stress can work in a positive way.
-For instance, during a sports competition, stress might push you to perform better.
-Also, without the stress of deadlines, you might not be able to finish schoolwork or get to where you need to be on time.
+A little bit of stress can help you.
+During a sports competition, stress might push you to perform better, for example.
+Also, the stress of deadlines can get you to finish work on time.

-What are signs that you have too much stress or are stressed out? top
+What are signs of being stressed out? top

 - Having trouble sleeping

 - Laughing or crying for no reason

 - Having tense muscles

 - Not being able to see the positive side of a situation

 - Not enjoying activities that you used to enjoy

 - Feeling like you have too many things you have to do